EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-1/index.md

 # A Quick Recap of 8 Years

-It started it's life as a gray 1993 Honda Civic DX with a D15B7 and automatic tranmission when I first bought it in 2015.
+It started it's life as a gray 1993 Honda Civic DX with a D15B7 and automatic transmission when I first bought it in 2015.
 At the time it had a blown motor and 101k on it.
 ![](images/2.jpg)

 6 months later it was back on the road with a new heart and a manual transmission conversion.